The Soul Sessions

 The Soul Sessions is the debut studio album by English singer and songwriter Joss Stone, released on 16 September 2003 by S-Curve Records.
-The album consists of cover versions of soul songs from the 1960s and 1970s, in addition to a cover of the White Stripes' 2001 song "Fell in Love with a Girl".
+The album consists of cover versions of soul songs from the 1960s and 1970s, in addition to a cover of the White Stripes' 2001 song "Fell in Love with a Girl" (renamed "Fell in Love with a Boy").
 In 2004, The Soul Sessions was shortlisted for the Mercury Prize and was nominated for a MOBO Award for Best Album.

 Background

 The Soul Sessions was produced by Miami soul singer Betty Wright and S-Curve Records chief executive officer Steve Greenberg.
 Stone worked with veteran Miami soul musicians Benny Latimore, Little Beaver, Timmy Thomas and Wright herself.
 She also worked with contemporary musicians such as neo soul singer Angie Stone and the alternative hip hop group the Roots.

 Stone told MTV News that she felt intimidated by the credentials of the musicians that worked on the album.
 "It was weird because they've worked with so many great, great singers.
 I'm talking the best.
 I kind of walked in, just like this little girl and started singing."